 ADUS Heathcare – Est: 2009

-Addicted to Methadone?
+The best time to start reducing your Methadone, is now.
 We offer help and advice to anyone who is struggling with Methadone.
 How to get funding, private care, home detox plans etc. All our help and advice is totally free.
 This helpline website is a small part of the overall addiction helpline.

 There has never been so much help available.
 You can come into one of our centres today.
 Call our team now for more help and advice.
 Our phone number is 0845 3881 543 or mobiles call 07811 606 606.
 There is always someone at the end of the phone line.